hhvm/user-documentation/guides/hack/03-async/08-examples.md

 ## Polling

-You can use rescheduling in a polling loop to allow other wait handles to run.
+You can use rescheduling in a polling loop to allow other awaitables to run.
 You may need a polling loop in a case where a service does not have an async function to add to the scheduler.

 @@ examples-examples/polling.php